tomcam/appscripting/docs/onopen.md

   SpreadsheetApp.getUi().alert('hello, world.')
 }
 ```
+The SpreadsheetApp object has scores of methods and properties, and `getUi()` obtains an `Ui` object representing the user interface for the spreadsheet that contains the script.
+This script is dependent upon that object.
+(There's a way to write scripts that live outside the spreadsheet, but that's not what's happening here.) `alert()` is a method of the `Ui` object that displays a message box.

 * To save the file, press Ctrl+S (Command+S on Macintosh) or choose the **File** menu, then **Save**.

 You're asked for a project name.